DustinWatts/Bluetooth-System-Monitor/README.md

 ## Computer side installation on MacOs:

 On MacOS the python script uses `PySerial` to communicate with the ESP32 and it uses `psutil` to get the the system information.
 Temperature details are retreived using `powermetrics` and `smc` which does not need installation.

+Install the requirements
+`pip install -r requirements_mac.txt`

+Or do it manually one by one:

 `pip install pyserial`
 Docs on PySerial: https://pythonhosted.org/pyserial/